Find Free Snohomish County Public Records: Arrest, Probation & More

 Source: Washington Department of Corrections13

-In addition, to find out information about outstanding Snohomish County warrants, it’s possible to call, write, or visit the Sheriff’s Office (for warrants associated with felony charges) or the District Court (for warrants associated with misdemeanors).
+In addition, to find out information about outstanding Snohomish County warrants, it’s possible to call, write, or visit the Clerk’s Office (for warrants associated with felony charges) or the District Courts (for warrants associated with misdemeanors).
 Here’s the contact information:

 Everett, WA 98201